UnwarySage/unwarysage.github.io/content/md/posts/2021-03-15-wallflower-session-five.md

 Pilot Sen spent some time in the militia training gym, finding it peaceful, and her status as a pilot granting her a degree of aloofness.

 Afterwards, Pilots Sen and Lyndale met and worked to improve their model of the sniper-teams motions, so it could ideally be used in a predictive role.
 After the majority of the day, they'd pushed it as far as they could for the day, and needed higher level data access from Patience.

 ## Wiki-walk
-During the evening and night, Pilots Lyndale and Sen had carried out ommni-net research on the history of Hercynia and the Egregorians.
+During the evening and night, Pilots Lyndale and Sen carried out ommni-net research on the history of Hercynia and the Egregorians.
 Most of the returned data valdiated Patience's account of the Egregorians being a large, arthropoidal eusocial species, with limited tool-use through rote mimicry.

 They were rendered extinct by Union under the Second Comittee, as part of colonization efforts.